xonq/tutorials/funannotate.md

 ```

 #### RepeatModeler and RepeatMasker
 Installing RepeatModeler/RepeatMasker requires a tutorial of their own.
-Funannotate decoupled RepeatMasker from itself due to its complexity.
 For solid repeat masking, these software will need to be installed beforehand.

 ### 4. Install databases.
 Funannotate relies on a variety of databases.
 We need to download them and set our environment up to use them.